 Iowa’s Department of Mathematics offers students a choice of programs to suit their career goals and personal interests.
-About 400 undergraduates are majoring in mathematics.
-The department’s low student-to-faculty ratio enables students to receive a high level of individual attention.
+With about 400 undergraduate majors, the department’s low student-to-faculty ratio allows students to receive a high level of individual attention.

 The department also offers research opportunities for undergraduates.
 You may even be offered one of the department's paid undergraduate research assistantships.